Preview: New York Giants at Washington Commanders, December 11, 2022

 Pundits and fans can point fingers everywhere: coaching, quarterback, wide receiver, running back, tight end, offensive line.
 All had a role in the team’s inability to score a single point in the 1st and 4th quarters, as well as overtime.
 Indeed, had it not been for Azeez Ojulari’s sack-fumble-recovery early in the 3rd quarter, the Giants’ offense would not have been given a very short field to score their final points of the game.
 Their final seven possessions resulted in six punts and a missed field goal, gaining only six first downs, three of which came on one drive.
 After the 20-yard drive for a touchdown at the beginning of the 3rd quarter, the Giants gained only one yard for the rest of regulation.
 It was ugly.

 If I was to pinpoint one primary problem for the NYG offense in that game, it was the inability of LG Nick Gates, OC Jon Feliciano, and RG Mark Glowinski to block stud defensive tackles Daron Payne (4 tackles, 2 sacks, 2 TFLs) and Jonathan Allen (8 tackles, 1 sack, 1 TFL, 1 forced fumble).
-Both of these players were wrecking havoc both against the run and the pass.
+Both of these players were wreaking havoc both against the run and the pass.
 The New York offensive tackles actually held up well in this game, but the interior line just couldn’t handle the strength of the Commanders’ defense.
 Gates is still rounding into form after a long layoff from a career-threatening leg injury.
 Feliciano and Glowinski played despite neck and back injuries, respectively, that made them both questionable for the December 4th game against the Commanders.
 Hopefully, all three play better.

 Saquon Barkley said he had a great week of practice and readily admits his team needs him now to make big plays.
 Daniel Jones has a history of playing extremely well at Washington (7 touchdowns, 0 interceptions, 111.4 QBR in 3 career starts there).
 But the Giants are not going to be able to do much unless Gates, Feliciano, and Glowinski play much better than they did on December 4th.
 It’s almost really that simple.
 Barkley and Jones can’t do their things if the line doesn’t give them room to operate.